Quadrilateral0/Day-Planner/README.md

-# Code Quiz
+# Day Planner
 ## Description
 For this project, I created a day planner application.
-This application demonstrates my skills with third-party APIs.
+This application demonstrates my skills with third-party APIs, including Bootstrap, Moment.js, and JQuery.

 ## Table of Contents
 - [Usage](#usage)